 Professional Race Ratings

-Our flagship racing products at Champion Bets are our ratings memberships as they give you the full professional punting experience.
+Our flagship racing products at Champion Bets are our race ratings memberships, as they give you the full professional punting experience.

-Our ratings are currently compiled by Trevor Lawson (Melbourne), Mark Van Triet (Western Australia) and Aaron Barby (South Australia).
-All are full-time professional punters with years of experience behind them.
+Our race ratings are currently compiled by Trevor Lawson (Victoria), Mark Rhoden (New South Wales) and The Professor (Queensland).
+All are full-time professionals with years of experience behind them.

-The rated prices they distribute to Champion Bets members are the same ratings they use for their own betting; as we said earlier, it’s the full professional punting experience.
+The race ratings they distribute to Champion Bets members are the same ratings they use for their own betting.
+As we said earlier, it’s the full professional punting experience.

 As a member of Melbourne Ratings you receive a full set of rated prices for every meeting that Trev covers.

-We thought we’d take the opportunity to go through a Champion Bets ratings sheet for existing members, and anyone else who may be thinking of joining.
+Below we go through a Melbourne Ratings sheet for existing members, and anyone else who may be thinking of joining.

 What You Get

 Members receive a ratings spreadsheet containing all races for the meeting.
-A sample race is shown below:
+Check out a sample race:

-The first seven columns are your regular form guide information: horse number, last 10 starts, horse name, trainer, jockey, barrier and weight.
+The first seven columns are regular form guide information.
+This includes horse number, last 10 starts, horse name, trainer, jockey, barrier and weight.